OpenFn/docs/docs/documentation.md

       B. Edit the related `id` in your destination system & retry the attempt.

       C. Ignore the attempt—this source data will never reach your destination system.
+(There have been reports of ODK Aggregate's JSON publisher sending dupliate values.
+If that happens and your run fails due to "duplicate values" on a particular unique field you can safely ignore the run in OpenFn.)

 Editing data in your destination system can be done through that system's interface.
 Many tools that act as `sources` (like ODK) do not allow for easy editing and re-submission of data.
 You can use OpenFn to edit the source data before retrying the attempt.